fstark/icl-1501/System_Programmers_Manual.md

 1. DPL-1 Instructions.
 These instructions perform all the data manipulation and control tasks allowed by the hardware.

-2. IDS Commands.
+2. IOS Commands.
 These instructions provide access to the standard software I/O routines, using the I/O Supervisor.

 3. Pseudo Instructions.
 These instructions provide programmer